anuri73/Scala-Interview/src/functional.md

     In Scala, anonymous function also known as function literal.
 A function which does not contain name is knonw as an anonymous function.

+### What is type parameter?

+    It is language cunstruction, that lets you choose the type(s) at the moment of the object's creation

 ### Explain implicit classes with syntax?

     Implicit classes allow implicit conversations with class's primary constructor when the class is in the scope